 Rebecca Franks: BBC Music Magazine June 2013; Panufnik Legacies CD review.

 … ‘Eloise Gynn’s Genesis had a real feel for textural detail.’

 Rhian Evans: The Guardian 9th July 2013 Cheltenham Composer Academy review.

-My choral piece Only Breath will be performed by The Royal Holloway New Voices Consort in Earth seen from Above conducted by Nathan James Dearden at Royal Holloway, 14th March 2019.
+My choral piece Only Breath was be performed by The Royal Holloway New Voices Consort in Earth seen from Above conducted by Nathan James Dearden at Royal Holloway, 14th March 2019.

 Due to COVID-19 the spring tour of Little Red Riding Hood was cancelled.